Metadata View

 The Metadata View From Right Sidebar Displaying Exif Information

-For each metadata section, a bar is available on the top of view with:
+For each section of the metadata sidebar, a bar is available on the top of the view containing:

-• Photograph: display only more important marker for photograph.
+• Photograph: displays only the most important metadata fields for photographs.

-• Custom: a customized selection of marker set in configuration dialog (see Settings entry).
+• Custom: displays a customized selection of metadata fields.

-• A really nice feature is the live search box on the middle end of bar.
-As you type in a keyword, the metadata on top of it will be successively filtered until you narrow down and what you are looking for.
-It is a quick way of accessing specific information.
+• A live search box in the middle of the bar.
+As you type in a keyword, the metadata list will be successively filtered.
+This is a quick way of accessing specific information.

-• A menu from the right button to export contents:
+• A right button tools that pops up a menu to export contents:

-• Save to file: save chunk of information in data file.
+• Save to file: saves the metadata text to a data file.

 Note

-The metadata view preserve the filter settings depending of the file selected.
-This allow to compare quickly metadata contents between items to identify the differences.
+The metadata view preserves the filter settings while the file selection is changed.
+This allows you to quickly identify differences in the metadata contents of various items by stepping through files.

 Exif Tags

-Exif stands for Exchangeable image file format.
-It was designed specifically for digital cameras.
-It allows a large amount of information about the photograph to be stored.
+Exif, which stands for Exchangeable image file format, is a file format designed specifically for digital cameras that encodes a large amount of information into each and every photograph.
 This information describes the camera which took the image along with the settings (including date and time) in use when the image was taken.
-An in-line thumbnail can be included.
+Exif can also include an in-line thumbnail.

 • Image Information: contains general information about the image.